-The Commission's records for the hydrologic unit of Paakea indicate that there are a total of two registered diversions, both of which are operated by EMI.
-None of the diversions were declared for taro cultivation or other domestic purposes.
-More information on the registered diversions may be found in Table 13-1 of Section 13.0, Noninstream Uses.
+The Commission's records for the hydrologic unit of Waiaaka indicate that there is only one registered diversion operated by EMI.
+The diversion was not declared for taro cultivation or other domestic purposes.
+More information on the registered diversion may be found in Table 13-1 of Section 13.0, Noninstream Uses.